coverclock/com-diag-hazer/README.md

 ## dialout

-GNSS modules typically express a serial port - either an actual serial port, a USB serial port emulation ('''ttyUSB'''), or a modem emulation ('''ttyACM''').
-The easiest way to get read/write access to such a port as a non-root user is by adding that user to the '''dialout''' group.
+GNSS modules typically express a serial port - either an actual serial port ('''/dev/tty0'''), a USB serial port emulation ('''/dev/ttyUSB0'''), or a USB modem emulation ('''/dev/ttyACM0''').
+Similarly, in modern Linux kernels, to interrogate and control General Purpose I/O pins requires access to a special GPIO device ('''/dev/gpiochip4''').
+The easiest way to get read/write access to such devices as a non-root user is typically by adding that user to the '''dialout''' group.

+    sudo usermod –a –G dialout coverclock

+or on some systems

+    sudo adduser pi dialout

 The user may have to log out and back in again to have this take effect.

-    sudo adduser pi dialout

 # Reverse Dependencies